rwiankowski/azurepractical/Content/Part1/entraId.md

 Like with WS AD, users' devices can authenticate to Entra ID.
 However, the situation is slightly more complex, as we have several models available:

 - Entra ID-registered devices
-    - Intended for the BYOD (Bring Your Own Device) scenarios
+    - Intended for the BYOD (Bring Your Own Device) scenarios.
-    - Users sign in to their devices with local accounts
+    - Users sign in to their devices with local accounts.
-    - An Entra ID account (work/school) grants access to resources
+    - An Entra ID account (work/school) grants access to resources.
-    - Limited cloud security feature support
+    - Limited cloud security feature support.
-    - Supports Windows 10+, iOS, Android and MacOS
+    - Supports Windows 10+, iOS, Android and macOS.

 - Entra ID-joined devices
-    - Intended for cloud-first or cloud-only organizations (implemented only with organization-owned devices)
+    - Intended for cloud-first or cloud-only organizations (implemented only with organization-owned devices).
-    - Users can only sign in to their devices with Entra ID accounts (work/school)
+    - Users can only sign in to their devices with Entra ID accounts (work/school).
-    - Rich cloud security feature support
+    - Rich cloud security feature support.
-    - Supports Windows 10+ and Windows Server 2019+ (in Azure)
+    - Supports Windows 10+ and Windows Server 2019+ (in Azure).

 - Hybrid Azure-AD joined devices
-    - Intended for hybrid organizations with existing on-premises AD infrastructure
+    - Intended for hybrid organizations with existing on-premises AD infrastructure.
-    - Users can only sign in to their devices with organisational accounts
+    - Users can only sign in to their devices with organisational accounts.
-    - Limited cloud security feature support
+    - Limited cloud security feature support.
-    - Supports Group Policy for management
+    - Supports Group Policy for management.
-    - Supports Windows 8.1+ and Windows Server 2008+
+    - Supports Windows 8.1+ and Windows Server 2008+.

 ### Entra ID Editions